importZL/importZL.github.io/_pages/about.md

 News
 ------
+- [06/2026] Adobe has published an [article](https://research.adobe.com/news/tokentrace-at-cvpr-2026-tracing-creative-influence-in-generative-ai/) on the Adobe Research page for TokenTrace.
 - [05/2026] Our work, Position: Creating High-Fidelity Synthetic Training Data Should Employ Multi-level Optimization, is accepted as a position track paper at ICML 2026.
 - [04/2026] Our multi-modal work for protein: [ProteinAligner](https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(26)00107-4) has now been published as a Research Article at Cell Reports Methods.
 - [03/2026] AIBuildAI ranks No.1 on the [MLE-bench](https://github.com/openai/mle-bench/pull/126).